koenrane/KR-new-site/content/design.md

 The darkest text color is used extremely sparingly, so the margin text is medium-contrast, as are e.g. list numbers and bullets:
    - I even used CSS to dynamically adjust the luminance of favicons which often appear in the margins, so that I don't have e.g. a black GitHub icon surrounded by lower contrast text.

+# Site responsiveness
+## Asset compression

+I took several steps to compress fonts.
+EB Garamond Regular (8pt) takes 260KB as an `otf` file but compresses to 80KB under [the newer `woff2` format.](https://www.w3.org/TR/WOFF2/)

+## Inlining critical CSS

+## Only loading assets and HTML a single time

+## Other small touches
+Here are some default optimizations made by Quartz:
+- Minification of CSS and JS files
+- Lazy loading of assets

 # Text presentation
 ## Fonts